The Athens National Bank Of Athens

-The Athens National bank Of Athens in Ohio printed $1,211,750 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1905 and stopped printing money in 1935, which equals a 31 year printing period.
+The Athens National Bank Of Athens in New York printed $363,000 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1916 and stopped printing money in 1935, which equals a 20 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The Athens National bank Of Athens issued 8 different types and denominations of national currency.
+During its life, The Athens National Bank Of Athens issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Athens National bank Of Athens was located in Athens County.
-It was assigned charter number 7744.
+For the record, The Athens National Bank Of Athens was located in Greene County.
+It was assigned charter number 10856.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Athens National bank Of Athens also printed 15,608 sheets of $10 1902 blue seal national bank notes.
-Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
+The Athens National Bank Of Athens in New York issued 4,685 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note

-The Athens National bank Of Athens also printed 15,608 sheets of $20 1902 blue seal national bank notes.
+The Athens National Bank Of Athens printed 4,685 sheets of $20 1902 blue seal national bank notes.
 The same rarity rules for 1902 $10 blue seals also apply to $20 blue seals.
 Just remember that $20 bills are by nature three times rarer (unfortunately they don’t command a premium over other denominations).
 Hugh McCulloch is pictured on the front of each bill.
 Contact us if you need pricing help.

 1902 $20 Blue Seal National Bank Note